West Gate Bridge: West Gate Tunnel

-In 2018, work began on the West Gate Tunnel, which is designed to provide an alternative to the West Gate Bridge.
-Work is expected to finish in 2025.
+The Victorian government also assessed options for the development of another east–west link in 2008.
+Sir Rod Eddington headed the assessment of the future east–west connections for public transport, road and freight travel for the entire Monash-West Gate corridor.
+In December 2008, the government announced it was planning for such a link, anticipated to be a 3 km road tunnel under Footscray and the Maribyrnong River.
+Linking Dynon and Footscray Roads in the Port of Melbourne precinct to Geelong Road in West Footscray, now known as the East-West Link, its cost was estimated in 2008 as $10 billion.

-The State Government also assessed options for the development of another east–west link in 2008.
-Sir Rod Eddington, Chairman of the Victorian Major Events Company and former CEO of British Airways, was to head the assessment of the future east–west connections and recommend the best way forward for public transport, road and freight travel for the entire Monash-West Gate corridor.
-In December 2008, the State Government announced it was planning for such a link, anticipated to be a three-kilometre road tunnel under Footscray and the Maribyrnong River.
-Linking Dynon and Footscray Roads in the Port of Melbourne precinct to Geelong Road in West Footscray, now known as the East-West Link, its cost is estimated to be up to $10 billion.
+In 2018, work began on the West Gate Tunnel that was designed to provide an alternative to the West Gate Bridge.
+The tunnel opened in December 2025.

 Suicides

 Owing to its height, the bridge became a popular location for suicides, with police data in the early 2000s showing up to one suicide occurring every three weeks at the West Gate Bridge.
 A 2004 coroner's report recommended anti-suicide fencing or barriers be erected on the bridge to deter people from attempting to end their lives.

 Those who argued for a suicide barrier claimed that most of those who jump from the West Gate Bridge do so through impulse, and that police officers who tried to save jumpers were putting their own lives in danger.
 There were reported incidents of police officers dangling off the side of the bridge while holding onto would-be jumpers.
 A 2000 Royal Melbourne Hospital study on people who jumped from the bridge found at least 62 cases between 1991 and 1998.
 Seven people survived the 58 m fall.
 Around 74 per cent of those who jumped from the bridge were male, with an average age of 33.
 More than 70 per cent were suffering from mental illness.
 Of those who jumped off the West Gate Bridge, 31 per cent fell onto land.
 Some of those who landed in water drowned afterwards.